 Among the broader-based product introductions aimed at sophisticated home networking were networking suites, servers and backup services designed to give consumers many of the same IT capabilities as small and medium-sized businesses.

-Read about the channel impact of big-vendor home networking
+Read about the channel impact of big-vendor home networking at CES.

 Microsoft Corp. announced its new Home Server -- a file and print server designed to install and configure itself once a consumer plugs it into an existing network of local PCs.